jetbooster/mtg_messenger_bot/README.md

     * second line: password
   * Run the bot with `python3 main.py`
   * summon the bot using `[[cardname]]`.
 It has pretty decent fuzzy match, but it's not a miracle worker!

+## Acknowledgements
+Thanks to XSlicer, and his work on MTG Card Fetcher for reddit, where I pulled some of the regex and logic.https://github.com/XSlicer